TheNewBob/Olog/README.md

 ## Okay, how do I use it?

-Add Olog/include to your include libraries, and either add the .cpp file directly to your project, or use the provided libs for debug and release build.
+Add Olog/include to your include folders, and either add the .cpp file directly to your project, or use the provided libs for debug and release build.
 Here's a short example of how to use it.
 Usually you'd just set your defaults in your initModule callback, and do the logging wherever you need it, obviously: